cosalexelle/pushybel/README.md

 let configuration = {
     mission_control: {
         enable: true,
-        user: pushybel // or any username
+        user: "pushybel", // or any username
         password: "FFFF..." // (sha256 of password, in hex) }
 }